MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 <p align="center"><img width="480" src="Docs/ffs-app-init.png">
 </p>

-22. Provided an extra 5Kb of thread stack to accommodate the FFS memory requirements.
+22. Provided an extra 5KB words of thread stack to accommodate the FFS memory requirements.
 By default the app task is created in the task.c file of the MPLAB Hamorny 3 project
 <p align="center"><img width="480" src="Docs/app-thd-stack.png">
 </p>